 Welcome to The Air Force Emergency Management Association

-The primary objective of the Air Force Emergency Management Association is to foster the heritage, history, esprit de corps, and professionalism of United States Air Force Emergency Managers, whether past or present.
-Concurrently, the association seeks to propel the professional development, literary pursuits, and educational endeavors of its members.
+The Air Force Emergency Management Association exists to preserve the heritage, history, esprit de corps, and professionalism of United States Air Force Emergency Managers—past and present.

 Apply to become a member